Car tax, road tax and VED – the complete guide

 Car tax bands in the UK explained

-Car tax rates are based on either engine size or fuel type and CO2 emissions, depending on when the vehicle was first registered.
+Car tax rates are based on the standard rate, CO2 emissions or engine size, depending on when the vehicle was first registered.

 The tax rate for cars registered before 1 March 2001, for example, depends on engine size, while the rate for cars registered between 1 March 2001 and 31 March 2017 depends on the level of CO2 emissions (emissions levels are arranged in a series of tax bands).

-In addition, cars with a list price of more than £40,000 are also subject to a supplement of £310, which is payable on top of their standard rate for the first five years.
+In addition, cars with a list price of more than £40,000 are subject to a supplement of £425, known as the expensive car supplement or luxury car tax.
+This is payable on top of their standard rate from the second to the sixth years the car's on the road.

 How much does car tax cost?

-For cars with a list price less than £40,000, after the first year the standard price for car tax will be £165, or free for electric vehicles.
+For cars with a list price less than £40,000 in 2025, after the first year, the standard price for car tax will be £195.

 You can check which band you are in to find out how much it costs to tax your car.